-The Tennessee Department of Agriculture is closely monitoring the COVID-19 situation following Governor Bill Lee’s State of Emergency declaration.
-We take the health of citizens and our staff very seriously and are following best practices to prevent further spread of the virus.
+The Tennessee Department of Agriculture continues to closely monitor the COVID-19 situation.
+We take the health of citizens and our staff very seriously and are following best practices to minimize the spread of the virus.

 The latest information on the COVID-19 outbreak in Tennessee is available online at www.tn.gov/health/cedep/ncov.html.

 COVID-19 Prevention, Monitoring, and Management for Agricultural Settings (English / Español)

 Employee Rights Under the Families First Coronavirus Response Act

 Flyer: Tips for Farm Operators (English / Español)

 Flyer: Tips for Farm Workers (English / Español)

 Poster 11x17: Tips for Farm Operators (English / Español )

 Poster 11x17: Tips for Farm Workers (English / Español)

 Video: Proceso de Prueba COVID-19 (COVID-19 Testing Process)